sagemath/sagewiki_to_gh-2022-10-10/SageFlintDays/projects.md

 == Linear algebra mod p, for log_2 p = 64 ==

+ * People: Martin A., if it is still going to happen

 Flint2 has an implementation for asymptotically fast linear algebra mod p for p up to 2^64.
 I (malb) am curious whether it can be improved using ideas inspired by M4RIE, i.e., replace multiplications by additions using pre-computation tables.
 Whether this is beneficial will depend on how much slower multiplication is than additions.

 '''Update (2011-12-15 10:57):''' It seems the difference between scalar multiplication and addition is too small for these tricks to make sense.